abobija/esp-idf-rc522/README.md

 This repository contains ESP-IDF library for communication with MFRC522 RFID card reader, packaged as ESP-IDF component.

 > [!NOTE]
-> Library currently just reads UID of RFID tags, which is enough for most applications.
+> Component currently supports only reading of UIDs of RFID tags, which is enough for most applications.
+Feel free to open PR if you want to implement read/write data to the cards.

 ## How to use